Palace of Mafra: Basilica

 The church is built in the form of a Latin cross with a length of 63 m.
 It is rather narrow (16.5 m), an impression accentuated by the height of its nave (21.5 m).
 The vestibule (Galilee porch) contains a group of large sculptures in Carrara marble, representing the patron saints of several monastic orders.

 The interior makes abundantly use of local rose-coloured marble, intermingled with white marble in different patterns.
 The multi-coloured designs of the floor are repeated on the ceiling.
 The barrel vault rests on fluted Corinthian semicolumns standing between the side chapels.
 The chapels in the transept contain altarpieces in jasper made by sculptors from the School of Mafra.
 The side aisles display 58 marble statues commissioned from the best Roman sculptors of their time.
 The All Saint's chapel in the transept is screened from the crossing by iron railings with bronze ornaments, made in Antwerp.

-The choir has a magnificent giant candleholder with seven lamps sprouting from the mouth of seven rolled-up snakes.
+The choir has a candleholder with seven lamps sprouting from the mouth of seven rolled-up snakes.
 Above the main altar, inserting into the ceiling, is a gigantic jasper crucifix of 4.2 m, flanked by two kneeling angels, made by the School of Mafra.
 The cupola over the crossing was also inspired by the cupola of Sant'Agnese in Agone (by the Roman Baroque architect Francesco Borromini).
 This 70 m-high cupola with a small lantern atop, is carried by four finely sculpted arcs in rose and white marble.